 How to Store

-- Dressed Salad- Store any leftover dressed salad in an airtight container in the refrigerator for up to 24 hours.
+If the salad is already dressed, store it in an airtight container in the refrigerator for up to 24 hours.
 After about a day, the spinach becomes too wilted to be enjoyable.

-- Balsamic Vinaigrette- Store leftover balsamic vinaigrette dressing in an airtight container in the refrigerator for up to 2 weeks.
+Store leftover balsamic vinaigrette dressing in an airtight container in the refrigerator for up to 2 weeks.
+Before using the vinaigrette, let it come to room temperature briefly and give it a good shake to re-emulsify any separated ingredients.

-The vegetables, on the other hand, don't last quite as long.
-You can halve the cherry tomatoes 2-3 days before needed and chop the onion up to 5 days ahead.
+Additionally, you can halve the cherry tomatoes 2-3 days before, and chop the onion up to 5 days in advance.

 Frequently Asked Questions

-Once opened, fresh mozzarella cheese will stay good in the refrigerator for up to 5 days.
+Once opened, fresh mozzarella cheese will keep in the refrigerator for up to 3 days.

 Spinach Caprese Salad